Descriptions of, and solutions to, problems with access to my website.

 - Computer monitor screen resolution configured differently.

 I design my webpages to be viewed optimally on a monitor displaying at a resolution of 800 x 600 pixels or higher.
-If your monitor is set to a lower resolution, e.g. 640 x 480 on an old 15 inch cathode ray tube screen, you may find the layout of my pages is disrupted.
+If you are viewing on a mobile phone or tablet, or if your monitor is set to a lower resolution, e.g. 640 x 480 on an old 15 inch cathode ray tube screen, you may find the layout of my pages is disrupted.
 I have fine-tuned all of my webpages so they will not be badly affected by being viewed on different screen settings.

 - Different text size or choice of font.